whitphx/stlite/README.md

         some_blocking_method()
     ```
 - `st.bokeh_chart()` does not work since Pyodide uses Bokeh version 3.x while Streamlit only supports 2.x.
 The 3.x support for Streamlit is tracked here: https://github.com/streamlit/streamlit/issues/5858
 - `time.sleep()` is no-op.
 Use `asyncio.sleep()` instead.
 This is a restriction from Pyodide runtime.
 See https://github.com/pyodide/pyodide/issues/2354.
-The following section about top-level await may also help to know how to use async functions on _stlite_.
+The following section about top-level await may also help to know how to use async functions on _Stlite_.
 - `st.write_stream()` should be used with an async generator function rather than a normal generator function.
 Due to the same reason as `st.spinner()` above, the normal generator function does not work well in the browser environment, while it still can be passed to `st.write_stream()`.
 The following is an example of `st.write_stream()` with an async generator function.

   ```python